biicode/docs/libs/lib_gmock.rst

 	  // Ensures that the tests pass no matter what value of
 	  // --gmock_catch_leaked_mocks and --gmock_verbose the user specifies.
 	  testing::GMOCK_FLAG(catch_leaked_mocks) = true;
-	  testing::GMOCK_FLAG(verbose) = "warning";
+	  testing::GMOCK_FLAG(verbose) = testing::internal::kWarningVerbosity;

-	  TestCatchesLeakedMocksInAdHocTests();
 	  return RUN_ALL_TESTS();
 	}

-The output you will see in your console	after executing the command:
+You will see next console output after executing the command:

 .. code-block:: bat